MaoZiming/papers/3-storage-systems/36-nfs.md

 ### 1. Simple and fast recovery: _statelessness_
 *  Stateless protocol: **server does not keep track of anything about client**
     *  most requests are **idempotent** (e.x. `LOOKUP`, `READ`, `WRITE`)
+    *  This also means that the server has to flush all modified data to disk before returning to the call.
 *  Key structure: file handle (FD)
     *  <volume id, inode id, generation #>
     *  - *Volume identifier* —> which FS the request refers to